samueloladosu37/Frequency-Analysis-of-PMUT-Signals-Using-FFT-in-MATLAB/README.md

 ## Signal Acquisition

-- The PMUT device was excited under a probe station.
+- The PMUT device was excited under a probe station in a non conductive liquid.
 - The response signals were measured and recorded using an oscilloscope.
-- Time-domain signals for both transmitted and received waves were captured.
+- Time-domain signals for both transmitted and received waves were recorded.

 ## Data Processing